kir486680/SummerProject/README.md

     * RobotSimulator - simulation of the Lego Robot.
 5. ROS
     * Basics - has examples of cretion of basic pub/sub systems.

+Big thanks to Professor Jason Hattrick-Simpers for guiding me throughout this summer!
+This would not be possible without him!